Rani Therapeutics’ $73M IPO will fund upcoming clinical trials – TechCrunch

 This whole process occurs in a pill that, on the outside, looks like a gel capsule.

 There is evidence for some conditions suggesting patients prefer oral drugs to injections: for example, studies on cancer patients have illuminated patient preference for oral therapies rather than regular injections.
 That’s not the case for every condition.
-Some patients show preference long-acting medicines delivered via injection rather than having to take lots of pills (this is the case in for some HIV patients).
+Some patients show preference to long-acting medicines delivered via injection rather than having to take lots of pills (this is the case for some HIV patients).

 However, it’s fair to say that needles aren’t exactly pleasant.
-A 2019 review and meta analysis of 35 studies found that between 20 and 30 percent of young adults are afraid of needles, a fear which can lead some people to avoid medical treatments or vaccines.
+A 2019 review and meta analysis of 35 studies found that between 20% and 30% of young adults are afraid of needles, a fear that can lead some people to avoid medical treatments or vaccines.

 Rani Therapeutics has been developing capsules for drugs that have already been approved by the FDA, but are often administered via regular injections.
 They include: